What do we know about Princess Kate's cancer diagnosis so far? Doctors share insights

 Kate did not specify what type of cancer she was diagnosed with.
 She said she was undergoing preventative chemotherapy on the advice of her medical team.

-"It has been an incredibly tough couple of months for our entire family, but I've had a fantastic medical team who've taken great care of me," she said in the video.
+"It has been an incredibly tough couple of months for our entire family, but I've had a fantastic medical team who've taken great care of me," she said in the video, which palace officials said was filmed Wednesday.

 "In January, I underwent major abdominal surgery in London, and at the time it was thought that my condition was non-cancerous," she continued.
 "The surgery was successful.
 However, tests after the operation found cancer had been present.
 My medical team therefore advised that I should undergo a course of preventative chemotherapy, and I am now in the early stages of that treatment."